-App: What’s My IP Address
+What’s My IP Address

-Your IP Address Is
+Your IPv4 Address is:

 IP is a standard defining how devices on a network communicate with each other using numerical addresses.

 - IPv6 is a newer Internet Protocol version developed to address the shortage of available IPv4 addresses.
 It uses 128-bit addresses, allowing a virtually unlimited number of unique addresses.
-IPv6 is gradually being adopted as more devices are connected to the internet and the demand for unique addresses increases.
+IPv6 is gradually being adopted as more devices connect to the internet and the demand for unique addresses grows.
 An IPv6 address is a 128-bit numerical address comprising eight 16-bit blocks separated by colons.
 For example, the following is a valid IPv6 address (e.g. 2001:0db8:85a3:0000:0000:8a2e:0370:7334 or using shorthand notation 2001:db8:85a3::8a2e:370:7334).

 Both IPv4 and IPv6 are used to route data packets over the Internet, but they are not compatible.
 Some devices may support both versions of the protocol, while others may only support one or the other.